Note

 test_dataset = dinv.datasets.HDF5Dataset(path=generated_datasets_path, train=False)

-Dataset has been saved in measurements/CBSD500/deblurring
+Dataset has been saved at measurements/CBSD500/deblurring/demo_DEQ0.h5

 Define the DEQ algorithm.